SaaS Security Best Practices: Auth, Data Isolation and Compliance

 A SaaS product holds data from hundreds or thousands of organisations in a single system.
 A security breach doesn't just expose one company's data โ it exposes all of them.
 The reputational, legal, and financial consequences of a multi-tenant data breach are catastrophic.
 Security cannot be a post-launch consideration.

 The most dangerous SaaS-specific vulnerability is cross-tenant data access โ one customer's user being able to read, modify, or delete another customer's data.
-This is usually caused by IDOR (Insecure Direct Object Reference): an API endpoint that accepts an entity ID without verifying the authenticated user's organisation owns that entity.
+This is usually caused by IDOR (Insecure Direct Object Reference).
+It is an API endpoint that accepts an entity ID without verifying the authenticated user's organisation owns that entity.

 1. Tenant Data Isolation